-The Quality Unit is responsible for collecting and analyzing data on West Virginia Medicaid members to ensure they are receiving the highest quality in healthcare with cost-effective and efficient services.
-In addition to these responsibilities, the Unit must follow technical specifications from the Centers for Medicare and Medicaid Services (CMS).
-The specifications from CMS target adult and child core measures and the data collected from this process are used to help CMS and West Virginia Medicaid to better understand the quality of healthcare that adults and children enrolled receive from the program.
-The Unit continues to find ways to improve healthcare rates for members through new projects implemented this year.
+The BMS Quality Unit is responsible for collecting and analyzing data on West Virginia Medicaid members to ensure they are receiving the highest quality in healthcare with cost-effective and efficient services.
+In addition to these responsibilities, the unit must follow technical specifications from the Centers for Medicare and Medicaid Services (CMS).
+The CMS specifications target adult and child core quality measures, and the data collected from this process are used to help CMS and West Virginia Medicaid to better understand the quality of healthcare that adults and children in Medicaid receive.
+The unit continues to find ways to improve healthcare rates for members through new projects implemented this year.

-The Unit just completed a seven-pilot site project that focuses on access to non-emergency transportation to improve postpartum care rates.
-The project is expanding statewide and will include behavioral health risk assessment and discharge planning.
-The Unit will partner with Medicaid's managed care organizations (MCOs) in order to help complete the project..
-Furthermore, the Unit just concluded the initial phase for improving follow-up care after hospitalization for mental illness.
-The Unit includes Tim DeBarr, project coordinator and Leon Smith, data analyst.
-The Unit may be small, but their Price knows her team will work diligently to produce results.
+The unit just completed a seven-pilot site project that focuses on access to non-emergency transportation to improve postpartum care rates.
+The project, which expanded statewide in 2016, includes a behavioral health risk assessment and discharge planning.
+The unit has partnered with Medicaid's managed care organizations (MCOs) to ensure all Medicaid members are provided with the highest quality of services possible.
+The unit just concluded the initial phase for improving follow-up care after hospitalization for mental illness and is analyzing the results.

-Pictured From Left: Leon Smith, Tim DeBarr and Dee Ann Price
+Pictured From Left: Leon Smith, Tim DeBarr and DeeAnn Price